ZhenyingZhu/StudyNotes/AIAndData.md

 - Why Opus 4.8 keep questioning what I told it?!
 - surprisingly when I ask "Do you know why I am mad", it gives the correct answer!
 - don't give it too much context. unrelated context can confuse it

+Seems like if some words triggered its defense mechanism, it just auto switch to a dumb model.

 ### Model difference